 The first infirmary at the Clarion State College was located in Egbert Hall.
 The infirmary was directed by Edward Keeling M.D.
 Dr. Keeling continued his employment at the health center during the administration of Presidents Riemer, Chandler, and Gemmell.
 During this time frame the student population grew from 600 to 4,000 students In 1969, Dr. Larry Gilford became director of the health services until his retirement on December 28, 1990.
 During this time frame the student population grew from 4,000 to 6,000.

 Since Dr. Gilford's retirement in 1990, the health center is no longer physician directed.
 The part-time physicians are contracted and act as medical directors.
 The administrative directors since that time have been master degree prepared personnel.
-Serving as directors since 1990 have been A. Dueshpohl, (nursing), E. Selker (nursing), R. Rice (Hospital Administration), and S. Bornak (Certified Nurse Practitioner).
+Serving as directors since 1990 have been A. Dueshpohl, (nursing), E. Selker (nursing), R. Rice (Hospital Administration), S. Bornak (Certified Nurse Practitioner), and currently Interim Director J. McGee (Rehabilitative Science).
 These directors have brought their area of expertise to the Keeling Health Center to make changes for the better.

 Currently, the physician coverage is provided by contract.
-Dr. Ronni Lencer, DO provides 3 hours of physician coverage per week and Dr. Nicole Carroll, DO provides 6 hours of physician coverage per week.
+Dr. Nicole Carroll, DO provides 9 hours of physician coverage per week.
 In order to provide adequate coverage for allergy injections, a physician is here both morning and afternoon hours.

 Additionally, students are cared for by certified nurse practitioners who are on staff Monday through Friday 9:00am to 5:00pm.
 Four full time and two part-time registered nurses, one full time health educator, and one clerical comprise the staff of the Keeling Health Center.